lubiedak/VRPFinal/VRP/README.md

 ### To build:

 Enter Release directory and run `make` command.
+It is able to build in linux environment with gcc 4.8+

 ### To Run: